ryelle/flounder/README.md

 Flounder
 ============

-Flounder is a flat, minimally styled theme for bloggers.
+Flounder is a flat, minimally styled theme for bloggers which features colorful support for post formats and a clean, responsive layout.

 ###Post Format Support

-[Blah]
+Flounder supports all currently available post formats, drawing on colors and iconography to set each apart.

 ###Responsive Design